 240 x 340mm

-This watercolour recalls the soldier artist’s involvement in Major General Trevor Chute’s march around Mount Taranaki in early 1866.
-Imperial troops had devastated territory belonging to tribes which had given their allegiance to the prophet Te Ua Haumēne’s Pai Mārire faith which was opposed to the alienation of Māori land by any means.
+This watercolour recalls the involvement of the soldier-artist Gustavus von Tempsky in Major General Trevor Chute’s march around Mount Taranaki in early 1866.
+Imperial troops had devastated territory belonging to tribes which had given their allegiance to the prophet Te Ua Haumēne’s Pai Mārire faith, which was opposed to the alienation of Māori land by any means.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017